Cyber-Systems Timeline

 1958

-First general computer controlled music studio.
+First computer controlled music studio.
 Established under the direction of Lejaren Hiller.

 1959